Spotted Teeth? Here’s the Cause…

-We all want healthy, white teeth—but can they ever be too bright?
+We all want healthy, white teeth—but can they be too bright?
 Yes, actually.
-In fact, many people have bright “white spots” on their teeth that don’t blend in with the shade of the others.
+In fact, many people have bright “white spots” on their teeth that don’t blend in with the shade of the other teeth.

 Here are a few possible causes.

 When bacterial plaque builds up on the teeth, deminerali[z]ation can occur and ultimately leave permanent bright white spots in its place.
-Deminerali[z]ation can be common in children and adults with braces who don’t practice proper brushing techniques.
-If you’re wearing or considering braces, remember the importance of brushing after every meal.
+Deminerali[z]ation can be common in children and adults with braces who don’t practise proper brushing techniques.
+If you’re wearing or considering braces for example, remember the importance of brushing after every meal.

 Fluorosis can cause a change in enamel when too much or large amounts of fluoride is ingested as the teeth are forming.
-Likely culprits are usually supplements, fluoride toothpaste and too much fluoridated water.
-Though a certain amount of fluoride can help teeth fight decay, an excessive amount can do more harm than good.
+Likely culprits are usually supplements, fluoride toothpaste and ahigh concentration of fluoridated water.
+Though, a certain amount of fluoride can help teeth fight decay, an excessive amount can do more harm than good.

 Resulting from nutritional deficiencies, prenatal smoking and side effects from medicine or supplements, areas of the teeth with enamel hypoplasia resemble fluorosis spots and may be yellow, brown or white in color, though its appearance is more linear.

-Contact our practice to learn about the treatments available to correct the appearance of bright spots on your teeth.
-Time for a checkup or clean?
-Give us a call to schedule your appointment.
+Contact our practice to learn more about the treatments available to correct the appearance of bright spots on your teeth.